 Does stretching help IT band syndrome?

-Are there other injection options for ITB friction syndrome besides cortisone?
+Are there other IT Band injection options besides cortisone?

-Maybe.
-Some studies show that shockwave therapy might help manage IT Band pain during a race or marathon build-up.
-Compared to injections, shockwave has the advantage of no downtime compared to a cortisone or botox injection.
+Possibly.
+Some studies suggest that shockwave helps during a race or marathon build-up, with the advantage of no downtime compared with an injection.

-Final word from Sportdoctorlondon about cortisone injection for IT band syndrome
+Final word from Sport Doctor London about the IT band injection

-IT Band syndrome is a complex condition in runners.
-We suggest aggressive treatment early, including an ITB injection if the pain is severe.
-In general, rehab is significant.
-The bottom line is this: Ignore IT Band syndrome at your peril.
+IT band syndrome is a complex condition in runners.
+We suggest aggressive early treatment — including an IT band injection if the pain is severe — alongside a serious rehab programme.
+Ignore IT band syndrome at your peril.

 I had total hip replacement surgury 19 months ago.
 Ever since I keep getting the same diagnosis IT BAND syndrome.
 I just had a cortisone shot 5 days ago & started physio.
 The pain in my thigh & the outside of my knee are excruciating & I never get relief for very long.
 I work & walk 5 to 13 kms 7 days a week ,& have quit golfing because of the pain.
 Are there any good alternatives to IT Band surgury ?